Joe2308/hooplife-ms4/README.md

 ## Features to add for future releases:
 There are some features that I would love to implement on future releases:

-### Social Media Sign Functionality:
+### Social Media Sign In Functionality:
-Allow returning user's to sign in more quickly and securely using social accounts.
+Allow returning users to sign in more quickly and securely using social accounts.
 ### Suggested Products:
 Suggest products to returning users based on their order history.
 ### Order tracking and fullfillment functionality:
-Allow users to track to orders and allow admin to manage orders and shipping.
+Allow users to track their orders and allow admin to manage orders and shipping.
 ### Inventory:
 Implement functionality to allow users to implement inventory checks automatically and apply the appropriate 'only 4 left' or 'sold out' messages to the product template.
 Also allow users to be notified when a product is back in stock.
 ### Discount Codes: